LeviRosol/TheWallsMiniGame/README.md

 Walls.kit.<kitname> : Permission to use a certain kit

 **Future Updates**
+* ~~Allow for a configurable minimum players setting~~
+* Config setting for time to start game
+* Team Chat
+* Spectator mode
+* Prize kits
+* Right menu display for team list / counts
+* Top menu for latest kill / announcements
+* Don't get kicked from the game if you leave and join again (after 30 seconds or about)
+* Timer signs - Reset count down (percent based) - Signs for within arenas showing play time left

+**Future Updates from original Author**
 * More optimisation
 * An api
 * Can teleport to spawns just in case you lose them